-We have tested the 3600GTO in our facility (indoors at room temp.) with 25.5 volts - the equivalent voltage of two brandnew, fully-charged 12 volt batteries connected in series.
+We have tested the 3600GTO in our facility (indoors at room temp.) with 25.5 volts - the equivalent voltage of two brandnew, fully-charged 12-volt batteries connected in series.
 We did not observe any problems at this voltage.
 The mount performed perfectly, and was allowed to track for several hours with occasional slews being performed to simulate a real world situation.
 There was no chatter from the motors from excessive gain.
-The GTOCP3 control box became quite warm, but never hot.
+The GTOCP3 and GTOELS control boxes became quite warm, but never hot.
 We do not recommend this high a voltage as a general practice.
 We cannot be sure of the long term effects of such a high voltage on the electronics over time.
 There is also simply no reason for such high voltage since the system performs so well at the recommended voltages.

-SERVO MOTOR DRIVE
+SERVO MOTOR DRIVE - THE "BRAINS" OF YOUR MOUNT